India's premier resume service

 Furthermore, it is important to keep in mind the job schedule of the person to be followed.
 For instance, if you want to shadow a teacher or lecturer during your breaks, it is quite likely they won’t be available during that period.
 So, plan according to your as well as the employer’s schedule.

 However, even if you are allowed to, switch off your mobile to avoid being distracted by phone calls and messages.
-Attending calls and getting busy with your phones doesn’t look good when you are following someone at his/her workspace.
+Attending calls and getting busy with your phones doesn’t look good when you are following someone in his/her workspace.
 This will simply show that you are not serious about your motive behind following him/her.

 Make sure to stay in regular touch with that person after job shadowing as he/she can prove to be a really valuable networking contact once you begin your job hunt expedition.